Ryan Paevey: Early life

 Paevey was born in Torrance, California, and was raised in Los Angeles as the son of Les Vlieger and Linda Paevey.
 Paevey ran track and cross country in high school.

 Although Paevey did not plan to go into the entertainment industry, while in high school, he was scouted for modeling, leading to commercial acting.
 Paevey grew up working in construction with his father and bartending.
 Although he initially turned down modeling opportunities, he eventually acted on one.

 Career

 As a model, Paevey worked opposite Katy Perry and Cher.
-He worked as "body-double" for Robin Thicke for the music video of Thicke's "Sex Therapy."
+He worked as a "body-double" for Robin Thicke for the music video of Thicke's "Sex Therapy".
 He worked in Christina Aguilera's 2012 music video for "Your Body".
 He worked for Izod.
 Paevey worked in a Corona commercial.
-While working as model, Paevey was encouraged to try acting.
+While working as a model, Paevey was encouraged to try acting.